mesgjs/mesgjs-web/.kilocode/rules/memory-bank/architecture.md

 To support advanced features like multi-plane layouts and resource deduplication, the rendering pipeline follows a declarative, single-pass model.
 This is achieved through a system of structured "payload" objects returned by component handlers, which are then processed into a `VirtualNode` tree.

-*   **Bilingual Data Handling:** The `VirtualNode.fromData()` factory method is the primary mechanism for handling bilingual data.
-It accepts either native JavaScript (Arrays, Objects) or Mesgjs (`@list`/NANOS) format and normalizes it into a consistent `VirtualNode` instance.
-This abstracts the complexity away from the renderers and component handlers.
+*   **Bilingual Data Handling:** The `VirtualNode.fromData()` static factory method on the base `MWIVNode` class is the single, unified entry point for creating VNodes.
+It accepts either native JavaScript Arrays or Mesgjs (`@list`/NANOS) data and normalizes it into a consistent `VirtualNode` instance.
+This abstracts the complexity of data parsing away from the renderers and component handlers.
 *   **Component Payloads:** Component handlers operate on and return `VirtualNode` instances or payloads that describe their output and resource needs.
     *   **`content` Payloads:** High-level semantic components act as macros.
 They return a `content` property containing a new Mesgjs data structure.
 The renderer recursively processes this content into child `VirtualNode`s.
     *   **`VirtualNode` Payloads:** Low-level `h.*` primitive components are the rendering engines.
 Their handlers configure and return a `VirtualNode` instance.
 The final conversion to HTML (on the server) or a DOM element (on the client) is handled by the renderer at the end of the process.